-Compiling PL Kernels: PL kernels are compiled
+Compiling PL Kernels: PL kernels

-- Compiling the Embedded Application for the Cortex-A72 Processor: Optionally compile a host application to run on the Cortex®-A72 core processor using the GNU Arm cross-compiler to create an ELF file.
+- Compile the Embedded Application for the Cortex-A72 Processor: Optionally compile a host application to run on the Cortex™-A72 core processor using the GNU Arm cross-compiler to create an ELF file.
 The host program interacts with the AI Engine kernels and kernels in the PL region.
 This compilation step is optional because there are several ways to deploy and interact with the AI Engine kernels, and the host program running in the PS is one way.

-Packaging the System for Hardware: Use the
+- Packaging the system: Use the